 As explained previously, an increase in government spending shifts demand towards the domestically produced goods.
 Through such a shift in demand government spending is capable of affecting relative prices, output, and consumption.
 Fiscal policy can thus potentially reduce some of the inefficiencies arising in the face of shocks.
 However, there is a cost to using government spending to stabilize the economies.
 Because government spending enters the utility function of households the first-best allocation implies a particular spending composition, relating government spending to private spending and prices.
-That is, any deviations from the optimal spending composition level in order to stabilize the economies introduces another inefficiency.
-Hence, the fiscal policy maker has to trade-off the welfare gains of reducing inefficiencies arising due to monopolistic power, staggered price setting, and internationally incomplete markets with the implied welfare loss associated with deviating from the optimal spending composition.
+That is, any deviations from the optimal spending composition level in order to stabilize the economies introduces another inefficiencies arising due to monopolistic power, staggered price setting, and internationally incomplete markets with the implied welfare loss associated with deviating from the optimal spending composition.